1337FORGE/Asiga/README.md

 ### Conclusion
-During my limited research with the Asiga Max printer and its RFID tags, I discovered interesting aspects of how the printer interacts with the tags.
+During my limited research with the Asiga Max printer and its NFC (RFID) tags, I discovered interesting aspects of how the printer interacts with the tags.
 It was observed that the printer reads the tag every 5-10 seconds and writes new information onto it.
 By the end of my investigation, I successfully cracked, extracted, and manipulated the data stored on the tag.

 It is important to note that this research was conducted purely out of curiosity and for educational purposes.
 I did not have the opportunity to explore other printers utilizing similar principles or conduct further in-depth analysis.
 However, if I come across any additional printers with tags in the future, I will continue my research and share any new findings.